GuenterQuast/mimoCoRB/builddoc/index.rst

   - `class rbImport`
-      Read data from source (e.g. a front-end like a PicoScope USB oscilloscope, or from a file or simulation)  import data and metadata in a mimo buffer by calling user-supplied Python generator (i.e. via '*yield*').
+      Read data from source (e.g. a front-end like a PicoScope USB oscilloscope, or from a file or simulation) and import data and metadata in a mimo buffer by calling user-supplied Python generator (i.e. via '*yield*').
 In this approach, mimiCoRB "pulls" data.

   - `class rbPut`
-      Read data from source (e.g. a front-end like a PicoScope USB oscilloscope, or from a file or simulation)  and put data in a mimo_buffer by calling a Python function, thus pushing the data to a mimiCorB bufffer under control of the reading application.
+      Read data from source (e.g. a front-end like a PicoScope USB oscilloscope, or from a file or simulation)  and put data in a mimo_buffer by calling a Python function, thus pushing the data under control of the reading application.
       This method is useful in cases weher the application providing the data has its own event loop (driving e.g. ist own graphical display).

   - `class rbTransfer`
       Read data from a mimo_buffer, filter and/or reformat data and write to output mimo_buffer(s).